All serious hikers want to know what are the best trekking poles for their hiking.

 A trekking pole is not a mere supplement to a hiking trip, but a basic set of gear that ensures your safety, comfort, and helps you reduce future pains.

-But are trekking poles for serious hikers only?
+But are trekking poles of severe hikers only?
 Clearly, no. They are for all who respect their health and safety.

 They will reduce the load and impact on your hips, knees, and ankles when going downhill, or uphill.

-A 17 oz. telescoping pole (lever lock), made of carbon with a cork grip.
+A 17 oz.
+Telescoping pole (lever lock), made of carbon fiber with a cork grip.
 Bit pricey but an excellent high-end product.
 One of the best Black Diamond trekking poles for the money.

 Black Diamond Women’s Trail Pro Shock

-A 19.2 oz. telescoping pole (lever lock), made of aluminium with a foam grip, made for women.
-Shock-absorbing technology, FlickLock (maybe the the best pole-locking mechanism), the dual-density grip & padded wrist strap sized specifically for women.
+A 19.2 oz.
+Telescoping pole (lever lock), made of aluminum with foam handles, made for women.
+Shock-absorbing technology, FlickLock (maybe the best pole-locking mechanism), the dual-density grip & padded wrist strap explicitly sized for women.

 Montem Ultra Strong

-A 19.2 oz. telescoping pole (lever lock), made of aluminium with EVA foam grip.
-Suitable for heavy use and difficult terrain.
-Choke-up extensions on the grips, easily adjustable straps, in-field adjustments for the locking part.
+A 19.2 oz.
+Telescoping pole (lever lock), made of aluminum with EVA foam grip.
+Suitable for heavy use and steep terrain.
+Choke-up extensions on the grips, quickly adjustable straps, in-field adjustments for the locking part.
 Rubber tips and baskets included.